'They're being used': Hong Kong protests divide neighbourhood

 When clashes erupted in Wong Tai Sin on Aug 3, police found themselves facing a massive crowd of angry residents who came out of their homes, some wearing flip-flops, screaming "leave" and "you're not welcome in Wong Tai Sin".

-21-year-old student Chow, who gave only his family name, was heading home when he saw riot police using batons and tear gas against protesters and residents alike in the melee.
+Chow, a 21-year-old student who gave only his family name, was heading home when he saw riot police using batons and tear gas against protesters and residents alike in the melee.

 "I saw them rush from the vehicles and start hitting the group of residents.
 Some were grandpas, uncles, youngsters, and I even saw a bus driver," he said.